 Lastly, we come to the acting.
 Antonio Banderas is fine in his role.
 He does losing his mind well enough.
 Jonathan Rhys Meyers is his usual self.
 The guy always looks really creepy in movies.
 Like, serial killer creepy.
 He has a habit of not blinking, and it works for his character in Black Butterfly.
 Piper Perabo is completely wasted in this film.
 She is barely in it.
 She comes back towards the third act, but I felt that she was seriously underused here.
 This is the Antonio and Jonathan show, so it's understandable, but I'd have like to see more of her as she's a pretty fun actress to watch.

 - A woman is taken and presumed murders while on a picnic.

 - A man is smacked in the face with a rifle handle.

 - A man is stabbed in the back with scissors.

 - A woman is seen lying on the floor while bleeding from her head.

-Black Butterfly all hangs on the three twists and for me, it worked well enough.
+Black Butterfly all hangs on the three twists, and for me, it worked well enough.
 The second of three twists knocked me for a six.
-I didn't see it coming at all and for that, I think it deserves several points.
+I didn't see it coming at all, and for that, I think it deserves a couple of points.
 While not thrilling or psychologically damaging, I still think once we start to see cracks in Jonathan Rhys Meyers drifter, it's where the movie picks up the pace.
-The acting, for the most part, is solid and while similar to Secret Window, I think this movie is worth a once off watch.
+The acting, for the most part, is great and while similar to Secret Window, I think this movie is worth a once off watch.